-Our audit was conducted for the purpose of forming an opinion on the financial statements that collectively comprise Maritime Academy of Toledo's basic financial statements.
-The accompanying schedule of expenditures of federal awards on page 26 is presented for purposes of additional analysis as required by U.S. Office of Management and Budget Circular A-133, Audits of States, Local Governments, and Non-Profit Organizations, and is not a required part of the basic financial statements of Maritime Academy of Toledo.
-Such information, which is the responsibility of the management of the Maritime Academy of Toledo, has been subjected to the auditing procedures applied in the audit of the basic financial statements and, in our opinion, is fairly stated in all material respects in relation to the basic financial statements taken as a whole.
+Our audit was conducted for the purpose of forming an opinion on the financial statements that collectively comprise Maritime Academy of Toledo's basic financial statements as a whole.
+The accompanying schedule of expenditures of federal awards on page 24 is presented for purposes of additional analysis as required by U.S. Office of Management and Budget Circular A-133, Audits of States, Local Governments, and Non-Profit Organizations, and is not a required part of the basic financial statements.
+Such information is the responsibility of the management of the Maritime Academy of Toledo, and was derived from and relates directly to the underlying accounting and other records used to prepare the financial statements.
+The information has been subjected to the auditing procedures applied in the audit of the financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the financial statements or to the financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
+In our opinion, the information is fairly stated in all material respects in relation to the financial statements as a whole.